andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ## Responses to regulations

-*Q4.18*: Over the last 10 years, has your organization changed its mix of programming in `country_name`?
+*Q4.19*: Over the last 10 years, has your organization changed its mix of programming in `target_country`?

 :   Single answer